 Being a popular destination in India, Rajasthan is well connected with the major states of the country.
 Here is how you can easily reach Rajasthan via air, rail, or road-

 The main airports in Rajasthan are located in Jaipur, Udaipur, and Jodhpur.
 These airports operate both domestic and international flights.
 They are also well-connected to major states in India like Delhi, Kolkata, Ahmedabad, Mumbai, Bangalore, and Trivandrum.

 To reach Rajasthan by train, take trains to major railway stations in Jaipur, Ajmer, Udaipur, and Jodhpur.
 These are well-linked to prominent cities in the state itself like Kota, Bikaner, Alwar, Bharatpur, Jaisalmer, and more.

-Rajasthan has a great network of roads that connects all the major cities in the state itself and with other states too.
-There are many national highways and state highways that connect Rajasthan via NH8 to cities like Mumbai, Delhi, Ahmedabad, Jaipur, and more.
+Rajasthan has a great network of roads connecting all the major cities within the state and with other states as well.
+Many national and state highways connect Rajasthan via NH8 to cities like Mumbai, Delhi, Ahmedabad, and Jaipur.

 How to get around Rajasthan

-From trains to buses, auto-rickshaws to jeeps, there are a lot of ways to move within the state of Rajasthan.
+From trains to buses, auto-rickshaws to jeeps, there are many ways to move within the state of Rajasthan.
 There is a well-connected railway network in the state and also regular train services of Indian Railways.
-Inter-state and intra-state buses also operate on a regular basis, which makes travelling more convenient.
+Inter-state and intra-state buses also operate regularly, which makes traveling more convenient.
 You can also use jeeps and jeep cantors (open jeeps) to have a unique experience.
 For short distances, auto-rickshaws and cycle-rickshaws are quite famous.
-Also, cycling tours in Rajasthan are quite famous to explore the state on your own terms.
+Also, cycling tours in Rajasthan are quite famous for exploring the state on your own terms.

 A beautiful state, Rajasthan is frequently visited by architecture lovers, history buffs, and simply keen travelers.
-It experiences a sub-tropical climate and that is what you need to know before planning a trip to Rajasthan.
-Let us see the weather of every season that will help you plan your Rajasthan trip better.
+It experiences a sub-tropical climate, which is what you need to know before planning a trip to Rajasthan.
+Let us see the weather of every season in this Rajasthan travel guide.

 Summer (April to June)